daattali/beautiful-jekyll/_posts/2018-09-20- How to Write a Bug Report.md

 Priority - It depends on the severity of the bug.
 The most serious bugs should be fixed first.
 Intensity - Show bug effects in software.
 There are 5 types of bug severity:

-Blocker: No more tests can be performed.
+- [] Blocker: No more tests can be performed.
-Critical: Application crashes, data loss.
+- [] Critical: Application crashes, data loss.
-Major: Big loss of function.
+- [] Major: Big loss of function.
-Minor: Minor loss of work.
+- [] Minor: Minor loss of work.
-Trivial: small, UI error.
+- [] Trivial: small, UI error.

+{: .box-success}
-Enjoy !!!!!!!!!!!!!!!!!
+Enjoy !!!
-#See Yaaa, Next
+See Yaaa, Next.